rain2624/nypd_arrest_data_analysis/README.md

     ```

     3. Click Enter for password as well.

     4. 2 keys are created - key-name (private) and key-name.pub (public)

-    5. Copy the public gcp key
+    5. Copy the public key
     ```bash
     cat publice-key-name.pub
     ```